SinnumUGesgag/aws-bootcamp-crudder-2023/journal/week1.md

  E: Unable to locate package postgresql-client-13
  "

- __Conclusion: Something has changed syntaically and/or PostgreSQL has changed in how you interact with their directory__
+ **The Problem:** Something has changed syntaically and/or PostgreSQL has changed in how you interact with their directory

- __Research dicoveries:__
+ **The Solution:**
  I just went to PostgreSQL sit to look up how to download the Directory into an Ubuntu Linux server https://www.postgresql.org/download/linux/ubuntu/#apt

 So I changed the code to this:

 ```
 sudo apt install curl ca-certificates
 sudo install -d /usr/share/postgresql-common/pgdg